letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

 things, but the most important was the concept of a "trend".
 The corollary of this is that tracking your daily weight is only important to calculate your moving average.
-It is easy to get demotivated if you have a single day spike in weight, but if you keep your eye on the trend, it is put into perspective.
+It is easy to get demotivated if you have a single day spike in weight, which is why it is much better to gain the perspective from the trend.

 * Give a little history of my use of Beeminder